-There’s no doubt that has some of the best castles in England dotted all across the country.
+There’s no doubt that our country has some of the best castles in England.
 Now, it’s no surprise that I’m slightly biased here, but we’ve got hundreds of incredible castles that are just too beautiful to ignore.

-That being said, with so many castles in England, it can actually be hard to pinpoint just a handful to visit.
+That being said, with so many castles in England, it can actually be hard to pinpoint just a handful to visit; especially when they’re dotted all over the country.
 That’s why I wanted to share some of my very favourite and best castles in England that I think you shouldn’t miss.
 It doesn’t matter what part, or beautiful places in England you’re heading to, I’m almost certain you’ll find one or two stunning castles along the way.

 After all, this is what makes exploring England so amazing!